b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 Here, my made up `LStatistic` was `jl round(LStatisticEx1, digits=2)` whereas the F-Statistic is 0.35, so kind of close.
 Chances are they measure the same thing but using slightly different methodology.
-Here, the p-value (p > 0.05) demonstrates that the groups come from the same population.
+Here, the p-value (p > 0.05) demonstrates that the groups may come from the same population (or at least that we do not have enough evidence to claim otherwise).

 OK, now time for experiment 2: